eevee/eev.ee/content/2016-04-05-my-first-computer.markdown

 It was a huge, huge pain in the ass.
 I could only see or edit one line at a time, of course.
 There was also no writable internal storage — this machine was released in 1988, when the idea of a video game that could save your progress was still novel! — so any program I wrote was lost as soon as I turned the thing off.

 It did come with a book full of documentation and sample programs.
 The documentation was helpful enough to get me to make some things, but perhaps not particularly well aimed at the target audience of 9-year-olds, as I remember there being several constructs I didn't understand in the slightest.
-The sample programs weren't described particularly well, had no comments at all (did the interpreter even support comments?), and sometimes ran beyond 30 lines.
-30 lines doesn't sound like a lot to me _now_, but it was much more daunting when I had to type them on a single-line display.
-I'm not sure why the sample programs weren't built into the ROM, come to think of it.
+The sample programs weren't described particularly well, had no comments at all, and at the longest ran beyond 30 lines.
+30 lines doesn't sound like a lot to me _now_, but it was the biggest program I'd ever seen at the time, and typing it all in on a one-line display was daunting.
+(There were nine "canonical" sample programs baked into the ROM, but the programming tutorial had several lengthy examples that had to be typed in.)

 I really wish I could find a copy of the book online, but it predates the web, alas!
 This was all so long ago that I can't really remember any of the sample programs.
 I want to say there was the usual "guess a number" game, a temperature converter, and maybe hangman?
 Haven't the foggiest idea what kind of little programs I wrote from scratch, unfortunately.